-But other problems are probably tied to how slavishly dedicated DC is to Frank Miller and his 1980s series “The Dark Knight Returns.”
+But other problems are probably tied to how heavily dedicated DC is to Frank Miller and his 1980s series “The Dark Knight Returns.”
 That’s been over 30 years ago, yet it’s left a very deep mark on almost every version of Batman to date.
 Never mind Miller himself has since been shown to be problematic (anti-Muslim views, etc.).
 Other stories also feel like they’ve cast a similarly influential yet problematic and dated tone (“The Killing Joke,” etc.).

-There’s also various real life changes since the 1980s.
+There’s also various real-life changes since the 1980s.
 For instance, Gotham feels stuck in the popular media view of 70s/80s-era New York as a “cesspool” with major problems; however, the real New York (which Gotham’s a pastiche of) has since vastly changed and improved.
 Mental health treatment attitudes have also changed over the decades, which might make Arkham Asylum as a concept problematic in the future.

 Additionally, there’s much more criticism now versus the 80s of “tough on crime” policies; such policies tend to disproportionately harm Blacks and Latinos.
-An angry rich White guy declaring a “war on crime” conveys a different tone these days.
+An angry rich white guy declaring a “war on crime” conveys a different tone these days.